Event code of conduct

 Violations of this Code include but are not limited to the following:

-- Harassment, which this Code defines to include unwelcome or offensive verbal, visual, or physical contact directed at any participant, including conduct, comments, or images that a person could reasonably find offensive, demeaning, or hostile;
+- Harassment, which this defined for the purposes of this Code to include unwelcome or offensive verbal, visual, or physical contact directed at any participant, including conduct, comments, or images that a person would reasonably find offensive, demeaning, or hostile;

-- Sexual harassment, which this Code defines to include unwelcome, unsolicited, and unreciprocated sexual advances, requests for sexual favors, and other verbal or physical conduct or gesture of a sexual nature that could reasonably embarrass, offend, humiliate, or intimidate another person;
+- Sexual harassment, which this defined for purposes of this Code to include unwelcome, unsolicited, and unreciprocated sexual advances, requests for sexual favors, and other verbal or physical conduct or gesture of a sexual nature that has or that might reasonably be expected or be perceived to offend, humiliate, or intimidate another person;

-- Exhibiting behavior that endangers the health or safety of yourself or others;
+- Exhibiting behavior that is unruly and/or disruptive or that endangers the health or safety of yourself or others;

 - Discriminatory conduct based on race, sex, sexual orientation, gender expression or identity, transgender status, age, national origin, disability, religion, marital status, veteran status, political affinity, or any other characteristic protected by law;